sgnl-actions/.github/profile/README.md

 ### Using an Action in Your Workflow

-Actions are executed through the SGNL's CAEP Hub feature.
+Actions are executed through SGNL's CAEP Hub feature.

 ## 📚 Available Actions